Enjoy superfast 4G speeds at no extra cost on the UK's most reliable network according to the latest YouGov survey.

 As well as offering 4G at no extra cost Three also offers unlimited 4G data and is the only major UK network to do so.
 Unlimited data is available on Pay Monthly and Pay As You Go phones, along with SIM Only plans for phones.

-The only exception is if you’re on a tariff with unlimited data, in which case as a Pay Monthly customer you’ll be able to use 8GB of your data tethering per month.
+The only exception is if you’re on a tariff with unlimited data, in which case as a Pay Monthly customer you’ll be able to use 12GB of your data towards tethering per month.
 Tethering isn't currently included on Pay As You Go plans.

 As well as Feel At Home there are various other extras on Three including: